koenvervloesem/openhaystack-zephyr/README.rst

 Using OpenHaystack as a module
 ******************************

-The base code is written as a Zephyr module, in the directory ``modules/openhaystack``.
+The base code is written as a Zephyr module, in the directory `modules/openhaystack <https://github.com/koenvervloesem/openhaystack-zephyr/tree/main/modules/openhaystack>`_.
 You can reuse this in your own Zephyr applications.
-The code of the example application using this module can be found in the directory ``app``.
+The code of the example application using this module can be found in the directory `app <https://github.com/koenvervloesem/openhaystack-zephyr/tree/main/app>`_.

 Acknowledgments
 ***************